mikekeith52/AllStatesForecast/user_guide.md

 - Parameters:
   - **which** : str
     - the model to forecast
-  - key words passed to the model arguments
+  - keywords passed to the model arguments
 ```python
 >>> models = ('ets','tbats','auto_arima')
 >>> for m in models: